Michelangelo-Foschi/Checking-Stock-Prices-with-Python-in-10-lines-of-code-/README.md

 - We are asking “requests” to retrieve all data from our URL
 - Then we parse that data with BeautifulSoup
 ### Notice: In the variable price your ‘class’ might be different.
 Use your inspect element function to figure out your ‘class’.

+## **Calling our function**
+- We are using "while True", so that we get updated stock prices!

+# **End**

+- Thanks for checking out my story on how to check stock prices using Python.
+Hopefully, you gained some knowledge and good luck with your stocks ;)